Welcome to the Haughville neighborhood.

 Haughville Community Council collaborated with the Westside Community Development Corporation in seeking Haughville homeowners that were in need of home maintenance for the Rebuild Indy Project.
 With out combined effort we were able to service a minimum of 25 homes and currently have a full list for more maintenance needs.

-The Haughville Neighborhood Association meetings will be held the 2nd Monday of every month.
-Please put this date on your calendar and come to hear updates in and around your community, get answers to your issues, and help create a better neighborhood.
+Please put this date on your calendar, and come to hear updates in and around your community, get answers to your issues, and help create a better neighborhood.